xcp-ng/xcp-ng-org/docs/currentrelease.md

 * Support for **AMD EPYC 7xx2(P)** added

 Other changes:
-* Windows drivers delivered through Windows Update should now work well with non-english locales.
+* Windows drivers delivered through Windows Update should now work well with non-English locales.
 Source: [XSO-951](https://bugs.xenserver.org/browse/XSO-951).
 * `chrony` replaces `ntp` for time synchronisation
 * **PV guests are not supported anymore**
   * Templates for creating PV guests have been removed
   * Existing guests will still run...
 For now...
   * It is advised to convert them to HVM guests
   * A compatibility layer should be provided in the future for PV guests that really can't be converted.
 But really anyone who can convert to HVM, should
-  * Due to how 32-bit PV guests work, keeping them functioning on newer hardware with newer features comes with an increasing performance cost, and the linux kernel is also about to drop support for 32-bit PV guests
+  * Due to how 32-bit PV guests work, keeping them functioning on newer hardware with newer features comes with an increasing performance cost, and the Linux kernel is also about to drop support for 32-bit PV guests
   * **Security issues related to PV guests may be or not be fixed.
 There is no guarantee about fixes.**
 * Dynamic Memory Control (DMC) is deprecated and will be removed in the future.
 * VSS and quiesced snapshots support is removed, because it never worked correctly and caused more harm than good.
 Note that Windows guest tools version 9 (the default for recent versions of Windows if you install Citrix drivers) already removed VSS support, even for older versions of CH / XCP-ng